willfarrell/alfred-youtube-workflow/README.md

 - `yt-download {query}` - what happens with search query

 If you find yourself having a hard time remembering the commands, remember that they will show up in autocompletion if you type `yt`.

+## Action Modifier
+- Hold `alt` to download the video
+- Hold `control` to download the audio from the video

 ## Contributors
 - [@willfarrell](https://github.com/willfarrell)